 In Texas, many cases are settled during mediation.
-A mediation agreement is a binding agreement signed by all parties and their attorneys that resolves all of the issues in case.
+An agreement for divorce mediation in Texas is a binding agreement signed by all parties and their attorneys that resolves all of the issues in case.
+This is a separate process from divorce litigation.
 Once an agreement is reached, the most difficult part of the case is over, but there are still several steps that need to be taken to finalize the agreement.

 After the judge signs the final order or decree the lawsuit is complete.
 However, if this is a divorce, then you still have many outstanding issues left to address.
-Please use the linked post-divorce checklist to help sort through any outstanding matters.
+Please follow this post-divorce checklist to help sort through any outstanding matters.

 If you have questions or you are ready to move forward with mediation, contact Mary E. Ramos at Ramos Law Group to schedule your consultation to learn more about legal services for divorce mediation in Texas.

 Last Updated on November 29, 2018 by Ramos Law Group, PLLC